pbrandt1/flight-dynamics-tutorials/Mars Stationary/README.md

 * Origin > Mars
 * Axes Type > BodyFixed

-Then make another coordinate system called MarsInertial that uses BodyInertial axes.
+If you think it'll be useful, you can make another coordinate system called MarsInertial that uses BodyInertial axes.

 ### Set the spacecraft state

+We'll place this spacecraft at 0 longitude.
+In GMAT body fixed coordinates, X points at the prime meridian, Y points east and Z points north.

 * Double-click on DefaultSC
 * Select Coordinate System > MarsFixed